learnbyexample/Ruby_Scripting/chapters/Hashes.md

 ## <a name="accessing-keys-and-values"></a>Accessing keys and values

-* accessing a value based on key and getting all keys/values
+* accessing based on key and getting all keys/values

 ```ruby
 >> marks = {Foo: 86, Bar: 92, Baz: 75}